Click HERE if you’d rather watch the video.

 Maybe we shouldn’t be so easily disarmed by these simple sayings.
 Treacly aphorisms don’t just burrow their way into our brains and hang on the walls in directors’ cubicles.
 They can also the world.

-FDR buoyed a country devastated by the when he assured Americans that the “only thing we have to fear is fear itself.” ushered in at least a decade of public service when he said, “Ask not what your country can do for you – ask what you can do for your country.”
+buoyed a country devastated by the when he assured Americans that the “only thing we have to fear is fear itself.” ushered in at least a decade of public service when he said, “Ask not what your country can do for you – ask what you can do for your country.”

 More recently sold what can arguably be considered the largest consumer product in the world, the presidency of the of America, with the uplifting cheer “.”
-And then Donald took over with the words “Make America Great Again.”
+And then took over with the words “Make America Great Again.”

 In our over-stimulated, over-caffeinated, over-connected world, well-crafted clichés become the stenographers’ shorthand of clever communicators.
 And just like checking a new car’s quality by kicking its tires, these sayings often provide a comforting and expedient, if irrelevant, benchmark.